Waltz in A-flat major, Op. 42 (Chopin): Analysis

 The piece begins with an eight-bar introductory trill on the dominant, calling for the dance to begin.
 The opening melody of the work is light and in duple time, it is accompanied with a 3/4 left hand accompaniment.
 This waltz contains many virtuosic passages and a mesmerizing coda, making it a favourite with audiences.
 It is often considered one of Chopin's most important waltzes and is also one of the most challenging to play.

 Appreciation

-U.S. President Harry S. Truman, an amateur pianist, told friends that Chopin's Waltz in A-flat major was one of his favorite compositions.
+U.S. President Harry S. Truman, an amateur pianist, told friends that Chopin's Waltz in A♭ major was one of his favorite compositions.